nayeem-17/Random-writeups/Docker/README.md

 # or
 -p HOST_PORT:CONTAINER_PORT
 ```
-For example, if you want to create a container from mongodb image, you have to publish a port in order to access mongo from host machine.
+For example, if you want to create a container from mongodb image, you have to publish a port in order to access mongodb from host machine.
 The default port of mongodb container is 27017.
 If you want to access mongo at port 3000 from your machine.
 ```bash
 sudo docker run -p 3000:27017 --name mongo_container mongo
 ```
-Now, you can access mongodb at port 3000 & the name of the container is **mongo_container**
+Here,the name of the container is **mongo_container** .
+Now, you can access mongodb at port 3000 from your machine.

 # Useful links
 * [Docker Docs](https://docs.docker.com/)